hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_database.md

 [18:40:55](#5pJ4cu3NGKGdlR_D50_ek0UlPFoHtUkGjl2npfAdfh4) <gurzgri>:
-You get what you deserve then Ì†ΩÌ∏á Seriously, you're not even closing the connection.
+You get what you deserve then üòá Seriously, you're not even closing the connection.
 No wonder uncleared low level buffers cannot be freed, eating all your precious memory.
-You need to learn to well-behave Ì†ΩÌ∏ú
+You need to learn to well-behave üòú

 [18:54:04](#HLuzGm6_5BOQG9y8I3xaBT5zHMXCKXnz9vkSy3OhpLc) <GiuseppeChillemi (GiuseppeChillemi)>:
 I did it on purpose.
-When I betatest  I work dirty so that developers have their code under the worst possible scenery Ì†ΩÌ∏â.
+When I betatest  I work dirty so that developers have their code under the worst possible scenery üòâ.

 [18:54:20](#9OnKImDV3hgnVz7b8x3liuqsrFn0JRwHuwgQT2mF0wo) <GiuseppeChillemi (GiuseppeChillemi)>:
 * I did it on purpose.
 When I betatest  I work dirty so that developers have their code tested under the worst possible scenery ;-).